Skip to Main Content

 Research and discoveries add to a body of knowledge.
 They frequently lead to new creations, products, services, treatments, and various innovations.
 When ethics and integrity are compromised, it has negative effects in many areas:

-• Erroneous or invalid information: other researchers may based their studies on flawed research which may affect their studies' validity and outcomes.
+• Erroneous or invalid information: other researchers may base their studies on flawed research which may affect their studies' validity and outcomes.

 • Identifying misconduct: research misconduct often takes a long time to identify after it happens.

-• Public trust: the public's trust in research can diminish, impacting their support or regard for it.
+• Public trust: the public's trust in research and scholarly activity can diminish, impacting their support or regard for it.

 Sources